Applies to: Windows Admin Center, Windows Admin Center Preview

 By publishing to the Windows Admin Center feed, you can make your extension available to any Windows Admin Center user.
 Since the Windows Admin Center SDK is still in preview, we'd like to work closely with you to help resolve development issues, and, make sure you are able to deliver a quality product and experience to your users.

 Before releasing the initial version of your extension, we recommend that you submit an extension review request to Microsoft at least 2-3 weeks before release to ensure we have sufficient time to review and for you to make any changes to your extension if necessary.
 Once your extension is ready to be published, you'll need to send it to us for review, and if approved, we'll publish it to the feed for you.
+By sending Microsoft your extension package, you agree to be bound by the terms of the Extension Publisher Agreement and the Extension Participation Policy.

 Afterwards, if you want to release an update to your extension, you will need to submit another request for review.
 While depending on the scope of change, the turnaround time for update reviews should generally be shorter.